Send suggestions to firstname.lastname@example.org.

 Historical county boundaries for every US state, from the Newberry Library: http://publications.newberry.org/ahcbp/downloadfiles.html

-Davis Library site outlining opportunities for the UNC community, http://www.lib.unc.edu/reference/gis/training.html
+Davis Library site outlining opportunities for the UNC community (same page as the data search link above), http://www.lib.unc.edu/reference/gis/training.html

 A Place in History, an online [and print] book by Ian Gregory, http://hds.essex.ac.uk/g2gp/gis/index.asp (see also his later print book, Historical GIS: technologies, methodologies and scholarship)